Smoked Brisket Flat (The Ultimate Guide)

 Your smoked brisket flat is going to be the star of the show, no doubt.
 But even stars shine brighter with a supporting cast.

-Creamy coleslaw or potato salad, BBQ baked beans, mac and cheese, lettuce salad, or even a simple slice of white bread and some pickles can cut through the richness of the smoky flavors, making each bite of brisket even more delightful.
+Creamy coleslaw or bacon-ranch potato salad, BBQ baked beans from the instant pot, creamy baked mac and cheese, Mandarine orange lettuce salad, or even a simple slice of homemade white crusty bread and some pickles can cut through the richness of the smoky flavors, making each bite of brisket even more better tasting.
+For a little color, try a batch of our maple and balsamic glazed rainbow carrots, they’re out of this world delicious!

 It might seem like a tall order if this is your first time cooking brisket.
 But don’t worry.
 With this guide, you’re in the right place.